SEO costs: an eternal headache.

 We’re not going to lie, getting links is hard, you can also say super hard if you are a small business.
 There is no shortcut to this issue.

 At HESK Digital, we find link outreach quite time-consuming and a difficult task on our daily to-do lists.
-Unfortunately, it’s the primary determinant of page authority, and some agencies say it contains as much as Eighty Percent of overall ranking value.
+Unfortunately, it’s the primary determinant of page authority, and some agencies say it contains as much as Eighty percent of the overall ranking value.
 Getting high-value links is essential.

 While paid links can seem tempting, and paid guest posts can help rankings significantly, we must point out that paying for links is strongly against Google’s guidelines.
 While guest posting or properly inserted links are hard for google to detect, they could de-rank you at any time if they decide you’re using a large number of these links.
 Additionally, most paid link providers have only low-quality links available, and these links will likely have no relevance to your industry.

-If you are looking for affordable SEO, you’re going to be looking at a more organic outreach.
+If you are looking for affordable SEO services, you’re going to be looking at a more organic outreach.

 More valuable are backlinks from clients, related websites, or friends.
 Make sure these links are embedded in content relative to you wherever possible, isolated footer links won’t get you anywhere.